Richard1688Sun/Richard1688Sun/README.md

 <h1 align="center">About Me</h1>

-I am a driven UBC Engineering student interested in computers and software.
-In my free time, I enjoy pursuing personal programming projects, cycling, playing soccer, learning about new technologies and [taking landscape photos](https://photography.eliodinino.com).
+I am an Aspiring Software Engineer with experience in Java, Python, C, and C++.
+Currently a second-year Computer Engineering student and the University of British Columbia.

 <details>
   <summary>:spiral_notepad: Read More</summary>